 I was told that there was an abnormal white blood count which they suspected to be caused by leukaemia.
 Needless to say, I was shocked, I didn’t even know what leukaemia was.
 I asked if it was the big C, to which the doctor replied, ‘I’m afraid it is.’
 All the arrangements had been made for me to see a specialist consultant the next day.
 I left the office to be greeted by my friend who was outside waiting for me where I collapsed in a fit of tears.

-I then made one of the hardest calls I have ever had to make and that was to my wife.
+I then made one of the hardest calls I have ever had to make and that was to my now ex-wife.
 My friend had advised me to wait to make the call as he didn’t want me to make the call in the state I was in, so I waited until I had calmed down.
 I am so thankful for what my friend did that evening and for the friendship and support he has given all of us during these hard few months, a true friend for life.